benhowell/pgnotifier/README.md

 # pgnotifier (WIP, broken, etc.)
-A simple little utility to capture and process Postgresql NOTIFY streams
+A simple little utility to capture and process, and dispatch Postgresql NOTIFY streams

 #### Features
 * Monitor multiple channels at once